ymmx2/eCOALIA/README.md

 ### EEG computation

-NeoNMM packs lead field 8 different lead field matrices that link the Desikan atlas of 66 cortical regions to N_E={21,32,65,110,131,200,256,257} number of EEG electrode contacts.
+eCOALIA packs lead field 8 different lead field matrices that link the Desikan atlas of 66 cortical regions to N_E={21,32,65,110,131,200,256,257} number of EEG electrode contacts.
 The files corresponding to the lead field matrices and EEG electrode names are given in Table 2.
 Functions ```LeadField = LoadLeadfield(FileName = FileName_Leadfield)``` and ```EEG_Names,